 - Click on the PID tab of the configuration utility and verify that the proportional and derivative coefficients are not zero.
 If they are zero, the settings file was probably not loaded properly and you should try performing the previous step again.

-- Click “Apply settings to device”.
+- Click “Apply settings”.

-- With your power supply off, connect your linear actuator to your jrk using the connections shown in the picture to the right.
-The picture shows a jrk 21v3, but the connections will be the same if you use a jrk 12v12.
+- With your power supply off and USB disconnected, connect your linear actuator to your Jrk using the connections shown in the picture above.

-- On the Input tab choose “Set Target” to move your actuator to the target position.
+- On the Status tab, move the slider around to change the target position and get your actuator to move the target position.

 People often buy this product together with:

-|Mounting Bracket for Concentric LD Linear Actuators|
+|Mounting Bracket for Glideforce Light-Duty Linear Actuators - Aluminum|

-|Pololu Jrk 21v3 USB Motor Controller with Feedback (Fully Assembled)|
+|Jrk 21v3 USB Motor Controller with Feedback (Connectors Soldered)|

-|Pololu Jrk 21v3 USB Motor Controller with Feedback|
+|Jrk 21v3 USB Motor Controller with Feedback|